algosup/2024-2025-project-3-quickest-path-team-3/Documents/QualityAssurance/TestPlan.md

 ##### 6.3.3 **Labels**

 We chose to use labels to categorize issues and pull requests in the project.
 You can the labels used in the project [here](https://github.com/algosup/2024-2025-project-3-quickest-path-team-3/labels).

+#### 6.4 **Bug Database**

+You will be able to find the all the bugs in Github's issue tab.
+You will also be able to see it in a google sheet [here](https://docs.google.com/spreadsheets/d/1y3rJFKFBt53vgucQnEiByPjIO2DgxmkgcAVdG9xDjgM/edit?usp=sharing).

 ---